Care

 • if necessary, add cut flower food without sugar.

-• change the water every 2 days, especially when it's warmer.
+• Change the water every 2 days, especially at warmer temperatures.

-• make sure the stem is about 10 cm in the water, so not too deep.
+• Make sure the stem is standing in the water about 10 cm, so not too deep.

-• keep Amaryllis cool (15–20°C), away from direct sunlight and drafts.
-This way, it stays firm longer.
+• sets Amaryllis cool (15–20°C), out of direct sunlight and drafts.
+This way it stays firm longer.

-With the right technique, you can prevent damage, or even use the curl creatively!
+With the right technique, you prevent damage, or use the curl creatively.

 • wrap the stem at the bottom in floral tape or shrink wrap for strength.

-• Let the flowers rest in water before you arrange them; this helps strengthen their cells.
+• Let the flowers rest in water before processing; that strengthens the cells.

-• Support them with a stick or an elastic band.
+• support with a stick or elastic band

-• You can also use a support vase when you're tying them or arranging them.
+• If necessary, use a support vase when binding or arranging.

-Or, you can purposefully leave the stem longer and make a small cut so it can curl beautifully.
-Give your flowers plenty of room in a nice glass vase for a natural, elegant look.
+Or: intentionally leave the stem longer and make a small cut so that it can curl gracefully.
+Give the flowers room in a generous glass vase for a natural, elegant effect.